Aymen Hussein: Iraq U23

 Hussein first represented Iraq in 2015, also playing for the U23 Iraqi team.
 He was called up to the 2016 AFC U-23 Championship in Qatar.
 He scored the winning goal in the third-place playoff match against Qatar, which won Iraq the bronze medal and sent them to the 2016 Rio Olympic Games, Hussein was injured in a friendly match with the senior team against Syria on 18 March 2016, preventing him from going to the Olympics.

 The following year, Hussein was present at the 2018 AFC U-23 Championship qualification, he scored 5 goals in the first match against Afghanistan.
 He also scored another goal against Saudi Arabia, to ensure that Iraq won all three games and qualified for the 2018 AFC U-23 Championship.
 Hussein scored twice in three games in the tournament, as Iraq went out in the quarter-finals.

-Aymen Hussein was called up to the Iraqi U23 side participating in the 2024 Summer Olympics as one of the three overage players.
+Hussein was called up to the Iraqi U23 side participating in the 2024 Summer Olympics as one of the three overage players.
 He scored a penalty in a 2–1 win against Ukraine, and a header against Argentina in the group stage as Iraq finished bottom of their group with 3 points.

 Senior team

 On 26 August 2015, Hussein earned his first international cap, playing against Lebanon in a friendly match.
 He scored his first goal against the United Arab Emirates on September 5, 2017, in a 1–0 victory in a World Cup qualifying match.
 Iraq failed to qualify to the world cup, finishing 5th in their group in the final round.

 He was called up to the 23rd Arabian Gulf Cup, where Iraq ended up reaching the semi-finals.
 He was also part of the side in the 2019 WAFF Championship, where Iraq lost in the final to Bahrain on home soil.

-Following two back to back major injuries for Mohanad Ali, Aymen became Iraq's starting striker in the 2022 World cup qualifiers.
+Following two back to back major injuries for Mohanad Ali, Aymen became Iraq's starting striker in the 2022 World Cup qualifiers.
 He scored three goals in the qualifiers, against the United Arab Emirates, Lebanon and Syria, however Iraq failed to qualify to the world cup.

 In 2021, Aymen Hussein was called up the 2021 FIFA Arab Cup.
 In a bizarre incident, Iraq's manager, Željko Petrović, got on the field and forcibly removed Aymen from re-taking a last minute penalty against Oman.
 Iraq were knocked out from the group stage.

 Aymen secured his first title with his country by winning the 25th Arabian Gulf Cup, hosted on home soil.
 He finished the tournament as the joint top scorer, netting three goals alongside Ibrahim Bayesh.
 He was called up to the 2023 King's Cup, a friendly tournament hosted in Thailand, which Iraq won.